 The easiest place to get free themes for your site is from the official WordPress themes repository.
-There are over 7700 themes to choose from and all of them are free to boot.
-As a result, you can setup a WordPress site to look beautiful for absolutely free.
+There are over 9000 themes to choose from and all of them are free to boot.
+As a result, you can set up a WordPress site to look beautiful for absolutely free.

 And, there’s the transparency of all themes’ stats.
 You can see the number of active installs, downloads per day, user ratings, support forum activities, etc. With all of these, you can easily find out how good a theme is.